Coronavirus (Covid-19) - an update from the Nestlé Pensions team

 Find out more about the Lifetime Pathway fund and how it works.

-We would urge you not to make hasty decisions with regard to your DC savings account, but to consider your circumstances carefully, and speak to an independent financial adviser if you are unsure of what action to take.
+Instead, consider your circumstances carefully and speak to an independent financial adviser if you are unsure of what action to take.

 To find an independent financial adviser, visit www.unbiased.co.uk